-Exercise in this case can be categorized into three different types: a quick stretch, exercise under an hour, and exercise that takes more than an hour.
+Exercise, in this case, can be categorized into three different types: a quick stretch, exercise under an hour, and exercise that takes more than an hour.
 You should get up for a quick stretch every twenty minutes or so, not so much for your mind but for your body.
 The hunched posture people adopt at a computer is not good for you, neither is the glare from a computer screen.
-Secondly, exercise of less than an hour can help to increase concentration for work later that day.

 Unfortunately, this is the part that a lot of people have the most difficulty with, but setting and sticking to a strict routine in your work is an important element in creativity.

 W.H.
 Auden was a particular workaholic.
-He slept until 6am and then had coffee and completed the crossword before starting work.
-He wrote from 6.30am through until 6.30pm with only a short half hour break for lunch.
-He kept a few hours few in the evenings for friends and dinner before retiring with a sleeping aide to make sure he got good rest.
+He slept until 6 am and then had coffee and completed the crossword before starting work.
+He wrote from 6.30 am through until 6.30 pm with only a short half hour break for lunch.
+He kept a few hours in the evenings for friends and dinner before retiring with a sleeping aide to make sure he got good rest.
 Contrast Auden to Darwin who woke at seven, exercised, ate, worked, did his day job of editing and teaching, worked, exercised, ate, day job, slept, exercised, day job, ate, day job, work, and slept (for a final time at midnight).

 By having routines you are taking unimportant decisions out of your conscious thoughts and moving them into the unconscious, leaving more energy for important decisions.
 Some people take this idea even further, choosing to keep extraneous decisions to a minimum to help clear their mind and make better decisions.

 For instance, what do Albert Einstein, Barack Obama, Steve Jobs, and Mark Zuckerberg all have in common?
 It’s their dress sense.